scraptechguy/CanonShot/README.md

         peny.right(90)
 ```

 + For loop where the cannon ball coordinates and everything else gets updated.
-This while loop has break when y coordinate of the cannon ball is lower than 0
+This while loop has break when y coordinate of the cannon ball is smaller than 0

 ```py
     for i in range(n):